tiprankstipranks

 We are subject to certain risks related to our investment portfolio that could negatively affect our profitability.

+Our investments are professionally managed by New England Asset Management ("NEAM") as of February 1, 2024.
+NEAM's investment decisions are governed by our management team and in accordance with our investment guidelines approved by our Board of Directors.
 Investment income is an important component of our net income and overall profitability.
 We invest premiums received from policyholders and other available cash to generate investment income and capital appreciation, while also maintaining sufficient liquidity to pay covered claims, operating expenses, and dividends.
-As discussed in detail below, general economic conditions, changes in financial markets, global events, and many other factors beyond our control can adversely affect the value of our investments and the realization of investment income.
-We manage our investment portfolio internally under required statutory guidelines and investment guidelines approved by our Board of Directors and the boards of directors of our subsidiaries.
-Although these guidelines stress diversification and capital preservation, our investments are subject to a variety of risks discussed as follows.
-Credit Risk – The value of our investment in marketable securities is subject to credit losses as a result of deterioration in the creditworthiness of the issuer.
-Such impairments could reduce our net investment income and result in realized investment losses.
-The vast majority of our investments (98.4 percent of core fixed income portfolio at December 31, 2023) are investment-grade securities.
-Despite efforts to diversify our portfolio and emphasize credit quality, our investments are subject to losses as a result of a general downturn in the economy.
-Interest Rate Risk – A significant portion of our investment portfolio (89.4 percent at December 31, 2023) consists of fixed income securities, primarily U.S. government agency, corporate and municipal bonds (70.0 percent at December 31, 2023).
-These securities are sensitive to changes in interest rates.
-An increase in interest rates typically reduces the fair value of fixed income securities, while a decline in interest rates reduces the investment income earned from future investments in fixed income securities.
-We generally hold our fixed income securities to maturity, so our interest rate exposure does not usually result in realized losses.
-However, rising interest rates could result in a significant reduction of the book value of our fixed maturity investments.
-Low interest rates, and low investable yields, could adversely impact our net earnings as reinvested funds produce lower investment income.
-Interest rates are highly sensitive to many factors beyond our control including general macroeconomic conditions, changes in governmental regulations and monetary policy, and national and international political conditions.
-Liquidity Risk – We seek to match the maturities of our investment portfolio with the estimated payment date of our loss and loss adjustment expense reserves to ensure strong liquidity and avoid having to liquidate securities to fund claims.
+Our investment performance is sensitive to various factors including general economic conditions, changes in financial markets, global disruptions, and other factors beyond our control.
+Although our guidelines stress diversification in investment grade fixed maturity securities, our financial results may be adversely impacted by investment creditworthiness, fluctuations in interest rates, and disruptions in the financial and capital markets.
+We seek to match the maturities of our investment portfolio with the estimated payment date of our loss and loss adjustment expense reserves to ensure strong liquidity and avoid having to liquidate securities to fund claims.
 Risk such as inadequate loss and loss adjustment reserves, a large natural catastrophe, or unfavorable trends in litigation could potentially result in the need to sell investments to fund these liabilities.
 This could result in significant realized losses depending on the conditions of the general market, interest rates and credit profile of individual securities.
 Further, our investment portfolio is subject to increased valuation uncertainties when investment markets are illiquid.
 The valuation of investments is more subjective when markets are illiquid, thereby increasing the risk that the estimated fair value (i.e., the carrying amount) of the portion of the investment portfolio that is carried at fair value in our financial statements is not reflective of prices at which actual transactions could occur.
-Market Risk – Our investments are subject to risks inherent in the global financial system and capital markets.
-The value and risks of our investments may be adversely affected if the functioning of those markets is disrupted or otherwise affected by local, national or international events, such as: changes in regulation or tax policy; changes in legislation relating to bankruptcy or other proceedings; infrastructure failures; wars or terrorist attacks; public health emergencies and pandemics; the overall health of global economies; a significant change in inflation expectations; a significant devaluation of government or private sector credit and/or currency values; and other factors or events not specifically attributable to changes in interest rates, credit losses, and liquidity needs.
 We exercise prudence and significant judgment in analyzing and validating fair values, which are primarily provided by third parties, for securities in our investment portfolio, including those that are not regularly traded in active markets.
 We also exercise prudence and significant judgment in determining whether the impairment of particular investments is temporary or other-than-temporary.
 Due to the inherent uncertainties involved in these judgments, we may incur unrealized losses and subsequently conclude that other-than-temporary write downs of our investments are required.

 Production